primefaces/primefaces/docs/11_0_0/components/fileupload.md

 ```

 > You're free to choose `url-pattern` mapping, as long it doesn't conflict with an existing page
+**Note** that resuming chunked file uploads is not supported with commons uploader.

 #### Deleting aborted chunked uploads
 For Servlet 3.0 and later versions, uploaded files are automatically removed from the internal